-ACCREDITATION, APPROVAL, LICENSURE AND MEMBERSHIP
+ACCREDITATION, APPROVAL, LICENSUREAND MEMBERSHIP

 The BHCLR- School of Nuclear Medicine Technology is accredited by The Joint Review Committee on Education Programs in Nuclear Medicine Technology (JRCNMT).
-In addition, the school is accredited by the Accrediting Bureau of Health Education Schools (ABHES).
-The school is certified by the Arkansas Division of Higher Education.
+In addition, the school is accredited by the

+Accrediting Bureau of Health Education Schools (ABHES).
+The school is certified by the Arkansas Division of professional accrediting agencies.

+Higher Education.

-Additional information about the school may be obtained or a complaint filed concerning an established policy and process described in the STUDENT HANDBOOK, by contacting the following state board and professional accrediting agencies.
+Additional information about the school may be obtained or a complaint filed concerning an established policy and process described in the STUDENT HANDBOOK, by contacting the following state board and requirements as published in the Student Handbook, should direct inquiries to:

-Inquiries regarding the program meeting the JRCNMT/AHES standards and fulfilling the state educational requirements as published in the Student Handbook, should direct inquiries to:
+Inquiries regarding the program meeting the JRCNMT/ABHES standards and fulfilling the state educational